 Eshikawa is a man who has lost sight of his life and stumbles through it, with no clear meaning or purpose after his girlfriend leaves him.
 After he is informed that she committed suicide, his brain is set to introspect mode.
-Through the course of the 28 pages, he goes on a journey of self-revelation and contemplates upon the myriad of human emotions, the joys and sorrows of normalcy.
+Through the course of the 28 pages, he introspects and goes on a journey of self-revelation.